 After breakfast, be captivated by a comprehensive lecture on Cambodia's modern history.
 This will be followed by a city tour of this dynamic, historical capital city of Cambodia which has managed to preserve huge slices of its French colonial allure.
 Sightseeing in the morning will include visiting the dazzling white and gold edifice of the Royal Palace and the Silver Pagoda, and witnessing exceptionally beautiful Khmer craft at the National Museum.
-In the afternoon, take a short excursion to visit the former High School "S21", converted to a detention centre under the Red Khmer's rule between 1975 and 1979, followed by a visit to Wat Phnom after which the city was named.
+In the afternoon, take a short excursion to visit the former High School "S21", converted to a detention centre under the Red Khmer's rule between 1975 and 1979.
 This evening, experience an Apsara dance performance during a barbeque dinner on the sundeck.

-Early morning sail from Phnom Penh to Koh Chong, which is located on the Mekong River and is famous for its silk weaving.
-Visit the village for a morning walk at leisure and a visit to the local workshop.
-The excursion also includes a visit to a Pagoda and a meeting in a primary school to chat with pupils.
-Cruise past the Mekong's timeless villages and river life with extensive fishing activities.
-Return to Phnom Penh and have the afternoon at leisure for a discovery of the city on your own and shopping at the Russian Market or drink coffee along the Mekong River Bank.
+Early morning sailing from Phnom Penh to Chong Koh or Oknathey (both located in Silk Island).
+Visit this silk weaving village for a morning walk at leisure and a visit to the local workshop.
+The excursion includes a visit to a Pagoda and a meeting in a primary school.
+We cruise past the Mekong's timeless villages and River life with extensive fishing activities.
+Return to Phnom Penh and visit to Wat Phnom Hill after which the city was named.
+Time at leisure in the city.